victorshimizu/Udemy_Python-For-Data-Science/README.md

 This training is packed with real-life analytical challenges which you will learn to solve.
 Some of these we will solve together, some you will have as homework exercises.

 In summary, this course has been designed for all skill levels and even if you have no programming or statistical background you will be successful in this course!

-I can't wait to see you in class,

-Sincerely,

-Kirill Eremenko

-O que você aprenderá
-Learn to program in Python at a good level
-Learn how to code in Jupiter Notebooks
-Learn the core principles of programming
-Learn how to create variables
-Learn about integer, float, logical, string and other types in Python Learn how to create a while() loop and a for() loop in Python Learn how to install packages in Python
-Understand the Law of Large Numbers
-Há algum requisito ou pré-requisito para o curso?
-No prior knowledge or experience needed.
-Only a passion to be successful!
-Para quem é este curso:
-This course if for you if you want to learn how to program in Python This course is for you if you are tired of Python courses that are too complicated This course is for you if you want to learn Python by doing This course is for you if you like exciting challenges You WILL have homework in this course so you have to be prepared to work on it